hadi-alnehlawi/ECTRELLO/README.md

 ####  list

 ` ectrello list [OPTIONS]`
-- Add a Trello card to a column
+- Add a card to a column
-- Show a Trello card from one of boards
+- Show a card from one of boards

 Examples: